3DPrintFIT-Archive/cards-stand-task/README.md

 Running the tests
 -----------------

-To run the tests it is better to have already downloaded the solutions from Edux.
-But in case you don't want to, you can simply run the test without it and examine the pictures in `good` folder once finished.

-Run `./runtests.sh` to run the tests.
+Once downloaded the solutions form Edux or once put your solution to the right folder, run `./runtests.sh` to run the tests.
 For each student, the jobs run in parallel.
 Your CPUs might get a bit hot.

 Examining the results
 ---------------------